Social class in Tibet: Landless peasants

 Landless peasants (mi-bo) did not have heritable rights to land.
 They were still obligated to their 'owning' estate under their status as mi-ser.
 In contrast with the taxpayer families and householders, they had the freedom to go wherever they wanted and could engage in trade or crafts.
 When farming, they might lease land from taxpayer families and as payment take on work for those families.
 Like the householders the landless peasants also used resources in their own individual capacity which were non-heritable.

 The relative freedom of the mi-bo status was usually purchased by an annual fee to the estate to which the mi-bo belonged.
 The fee could be raised if the mi-bo prospered, and the lord could still exact special corvée labor, e.g. for a special event.

 The status could be revoked at the will of the estate owner.
 The offspring of the mi-bo did not automatically inherit the status of 'mi-bo', they did inherit the status of 'mi-ser', and could be indentured to service in their earlier teens, or would have to pay their own mi-bo fee.

 The Lower Division

-Ragyabpa – Untouchables
+Ragyabpa

-The ragyabpa or untouchable caste were the lowest level, and they performed the 'unclean' work.
+The ragyabpa feudal class were at bottom level, and they performed the 'unclean' work.
 This included fishermen, butchers, executioners, corpse disposers, blacksmiths, goldsmiths and prostitutes.
-Ragyabpa were also divided into three divisions: for instance a goldsmith was in the highest untouchable class, and was not regarded as being as defiled as an executioner, who was in the lowest.
+Ragyabpa were also divided into three divisions: for instance a goldsmith was considered to be in the highest division of this feudal class, and was not regarded as being as defiled as an executioner, who was in the lowest.

-They were regarded as both polluted and polluting, membership of the caste was hereditary, and escape from the untouchable status was not possible.